joshnicholas/blog/words/its-about-fairness-not-equality.md

 ---
-title: It's about fairness, not equality.
+title: It"s about fairness, not equality.
 date: 2017-05-28
 ---